Kasmudjo stressed that he had never seen a Jokowi diploma: I am not a mentor - ExBulletin

 At the meeting, it was revealed that Kasmudjo Joko Widodo did not discuss the diploma.

-He also pointed out, he was not Jokowi thesis supervisor And never seen Jokowi's thesis.
+He also pointed out that he was not the mentor of Jokowi's thesis and never saw Jokowi's thesis.

-Read also: Kasmudjo is not ready to face Jokowi's trial session, what is the reason?

 Ir.
 Kasmudjo said that the meeting with Joko Widodo at his home lasted around 45 minutes.